- Copy link

 After squeezing through the group stage, confidence was restored by a comprehensive win over old rivals Borussia Dortmund in the round of 16.
 Allegri’s team rode their luck in the quarter-finals against Monaco but fully deserved their semi-final win over holders Real Madrid to set up a final against FC Barcelona.

-Juventus were always in the game in the Olympiastadion in Berlin against Luis Enrique’s all conquering Barça side and victory was only assured for the blaugranes thanks to Neymar’s late striker which made the final score 3-1.
+Juventus were always in the game in the Olympiastadion in Berlin against Luis Enrique’s all conquering Barça side and victory was only assured for the blaugranes thanks to Neymar’s late strike which made the final score 3-1.

 - Copy link